If you choose to partner with a trusted payroll provider, you can expect a number of valuable benefits.

 2. Accuracy.
 A reputable payroll service will stay updated on the constantly changing rules and regulations to help ensure that withholdings, deductions and tax payments are accurate.
 Figuring payroll numbers is their business, so they are focused on getting it right.

 3. Automation.
-Modern payroll companies can use technology to make things even simpler for the business owner.
+Modern payroll organizations can use technology to make things even simpler for the business owner.
 If you prefer, a payroll provider may be able to set up automated payroll processing for you, so that paying employees and taxes is automatic.

 4. Freedom.
 You love what you do and you're great at it.
 That's why you should be out there, growing your business.
 "Most large payroll companies, such as ADP, offer a one-stop shop for all employee management needs," Mennis says.
 "Companies like ADP offer solutions that help with these compliance challenges so clients can focus on their areas of expertise."